Category Archives: Book Reviews

 I am delighted to review Dr. Bart Ehrman’s latest book, Did Jesus Exist?
 The Historical Argument for Jesus of Nazareth.
 The book was sent to me by the publisher.

-Ehrman’s latest book, Did Jesus Exist?, is 368 pages long.
+Ehrman’s latest book, Did Jesus Exist? is 368 pages long.
 As he has in the past, Ehrman writes in a manner easily understood by the non-scholar.
-I am sure, he will be faulted, like he is every time he comes out with a new book, for not having enough footnotes or endnotes, but Ehrman knows who is target audience is and he does not weigh them down with copious notes that only the scholars among us would appreciate.
-The bibliography does list 45 authors and 66 books, with both authors who believe Jesus existed and those who don’t amply represented.
-Anyone wanting to research this matter further will find plenty of books listed in the bibliography to help them with their research.
+I am sure he will be faulted, as he is every time he comes out with a new book, for not having enough footnotes or endnotes, but Ehrman knows who is target audience is and he does not weigh them down with copious notes that only the scholars among us would appreciate.
+The bibliography does list 45 authors and 66 books, with ample representation by authors who believe Jesus existed and those who don’t.
+Anyone wanting to research this matter further will find plenty of material listed in the bibliography to help them with their research.

 I am not a scholar, at least in the sense the word is used in the Did Jesus Exist debate.
 I was a Christian for 50 years.
 I spent 25 years pastoring Evangelical churches in Ohio, Texas, and Michigan.
 I have a rudimentary Bible College education.
 While in college I received no training in Hebrew or Greek.
 I was taught a narrow, truncated version of Christian church history.
 What knowledge I gained about Hebrew and Greek and Christian church history came from tens of thousands of hours spent in the study.

-As a pastor, I was largely self-taught and books became my education.
+As a pastor, I was largely self-taught, and books became my education.
 Over time, I came to trust certain authors.
 This is what most non-scholars do.
-We decide which authors, which experts we are going to trust.
-We do this all the time in virtually every sphere of life in which we are not an expert.
+We decide which authors, which experts, we are going to trust.
+We do this all the time in virtually every sphere of life in which we are not expert.
 However, when it comes to the Bible, it seems everyone is an expert.

 I am not a expert.
-I am not a novice but I am certainly not a university and seminary trained scholar.
-I am also at the place in life age-wise and health-wise that my ability to improve my academic lot is limited.
+I am not a novice but I am certainly not a university- and seminary-trained scholar.
+I am also at the place in life age-wise and health-wise where my ability to improve my academic lot is limited.
 I read and study as much as I can.
 As I do this, I again look for authors that I can trust.
 Dr. Bart Ehrman is one such author.

 In Did Jesus Exist?
 Ehrman states several times that history is not a science.
 There is no test to prove that Jesus existed.
 The historian must look at the available evidence and come to a reasonable conclusion.
 From those conclusions, we end up with probabilities.
 The main question that Ehrman asks is, is it probable that Jesus existed?
 Based on the available evidence Ehrman says, Yes, Jesus existed.